 Ultra miniature flexible circuits are highly complex devices with some amazing characteristics.
-Metrigraphics makes circuits with feature sizes ranging from 3 to 10 microns, some of which are so flexible they can wrap around a pencil.
-Some of our ultra miniature flex circuits have as many as 6 layers (although 6 is not our limit); some can withstand extreme mechanical loads; and some can perform without fault for years in such adverse and critical environments as human body implants.
+We make circuits with feature sizes ranging from 3 to 10 microns, some of which are so flexible they can wrap around a pencil.
+Some of our ultra miniature flex circuits have as many as 6 layers (although 6 is not our limit), some can withstand extreme mechanical loads, and some can perform without fault for years in such adverse and critical environments, such as human body implants.

 How well your flex circuit meets its performance requirements depends on 5 key factors:

 Every ultra miniature circuit, either rigid or flex, presents significant fabrication challenges.
-These may include how to achieve the needed line (or trace) density, the target line width and height, the number of layers required, and the number and proximity of various features such as coils and vias.
-Where features are located on the board may strongly impact performance factors such as the circuit’s flexibility, its electrical impedance, and whether features can be fabricated as part of the imaging process or have to be cut out with a laser as a separate step — which increases manufacturing cost, complexity and potentially also risk.
+These may include how to achieve the needed line (or trace) density, the target line width and height, the number of layers required, and the number and proximity of various features, such as coils and vias.
+Where features are located on the board may strongly impact performance factors, such as the circuit’s flexibility, its electrical impedance, and whether features can be fabricated as part of the imaging process or have to be cut out with a laser as a separate step, increases manufacturing cost, complexity and potentially risk.

 Collaborating early in the design cycle with your manufacturing partner allows you to make design choices that enhance manufacturability as well the likelihood of meeting other challenges, like those discussed next.